leorge/CmpFunc/README.md

 CmpFunc
 =======

-Compare functions and operators for my next project.
+Compare performance of functions and operators for my next project.